 Income Tax Expense.
-Income tax expense decreased \$316,000 to a benefit of \$62,000 for 2020 compared to an expense of \$254,000 in 2019.
-The decrease resulted from the net loss before income tax expense in 2020 and the refund of prior year income taxes as allowed by the CARES Act.
-We have remaining net operating loss (NOL) carryforwards of \$1.4 million which have no expiration date.
+Income tax expense increased \$62,000 to an expense of \$0 compared to a benefit of \$62,000 for 2020.
+We had no income tax expense in 2021 due to the utilization of net operating loss (NOL) carryforwards from prior years.
+The benefit in 2020 resulted from the net loss before income tax expense in 2020 and the refund of prior year income taxes as allowed by the CARES Act.
+We have remaining net operating loss (NOL) carryforwards of \$1.8 million which have no expiration date.
 At this time we believe that it is more likely than not that the benefit from a portion of the NOL carryforwards will not be realized within a reasonable time period to offset the amount of tax net operating losses which are the principal cause of our deferred tax asset.

 Average balances and yields.
 The following table sets forth average balance sheets, average yields and costs, and certain other information at and for the years indicated.
 No tax-equivalent yield adjustments were made, as the effect thereof was not material.
 All average balances are daily average balances.
 Nonaccrual loans were included in the computation of average balances, but have been reflected in the table as loans carrying a zero yield.
-The yields set forth below include the effect of deferred fees, discounts and premiums that are amortized or accreted to interest income or interest expense.
+The yields set forth below include the effect of deferred fees/costs, discounts and premiums that are amortized or accreted to interest income or interest expense.